Fgruntjes/s3-plus/readme.md

 `s3-plus delete-bucket --bucket bucket-to-delete`

 This command deletes the bucket `bucket-to-delete`.
 If it is non-empty, you will be asked to confirm the deletion.
-You can override this confirmation with the `-f` flag:

-`s3-plus delete-bucket -f --bucket bucket-to-delete`

 ### Bulk delete buckets (coming soon)

 `s3-plus delete-buckets --buckets bucket-1 bucket-2 bucket-3`

 This command deletes the three buckets listed above.
 If any are non-empty, you will be asked to confirm the deletion for each non-empty bucket.
-You can override this confirmation with the `-f` flag:

-`s3-plus delete-buckets -f --buckets bucket-1 bucket-2 bucket-3`

 ## Known issues